 - Using VideoHive to Make a Video Intro

 Recommended Tools for Creating a Professional Video Intro

-The other route is to spend hours learning how to use advanced software for making intros, like Apple Motion or Adobe After Effects.
-Advanced software allows users to create motion graphic content from scratch, which is a pretty cool skill to have.
+You could spend hours learning how to use advanced software for making intros, like Apple Motion or Adobe After Effects.
+Advanced software like these allow users to create motion graphic content from scratch, which is pretty cool.

 Using Placeit to Make a Video Intro

 Here at Primal Video, we love Placeit.
 It’s not just a video intro maker – you can also create YouTube thumbnails, end cards, banners, logos, just about everything!

 The best part about Placeit is that it makes the whole process really easy.
 You can do all of your editing and customization on their website so there’s no additional software required.

 Placeit is an awesome tool for making YouTube intro videos

 Plus, there are lots of great templates to choose from, so don’t be surprised if the longest part of the process is actually selecting one!